Middle East Respiratory Syndrome Coronavirus (MERS-CoV)

 What is it?

 MERS-CoV is the virus that causes Middle East respiratory syndrome (MERS).
 It is a coronavirus, part of the same family of viruses that causes the common cold and SARS (severe acute respiratory syndrome).
 MERS is a zoonotic disease, meaning it passes from animals to humans.
 It’s thought that camels are a major source of infection in people (known as primary cases).
 Raising camels, eating undercooked camel meat, and drinking raw camel milk or urine are risk factors for the disease in humans.
 MERS-CoV can also spread from person to person, usually through close contact (known as secondary cases).

 Where does it occur?

 The disease was first reported in Saudi Arabia in 2012, and most reported cases have been linked to countries in and around the Arabian Peninsula.

-In 2015, a large outbreak occurred in South Korea, following a single “super-spreader” transmitting the virus to 82 people in three days.
+In 2015, a large outbreak occurred in South Korea as a result of a single super-spreading event, transmitting the virus to 82 people in three days.